josswe26/macro-calculator/README.md

 ### Code Validation

-[PEP8 online check](http://pep8online.com/) was used to validate the Python code for PEP8 requirements.
+The [PEP8 online check](http://pep8online.com/) was used continuosly during the development proces to validate the Python code for PEP8 requirements.
+For this reason no before and after snapshots are available.

 ![PEP8 Code Validation](assets/readme-files/pep8-code-validation.png)